 *The Internet, which has given me friends I may never meet in person (I’m talking bout you, Bookworm).
 I’m not grateful, by the way, for pop up ads.

-*My old friends, who, as Harry Chapin put it (paraphrased): know where I’ve been.
+*My old friends, who, as Harry Chapin put it (paraphrased), know who I am and know where I’ve been.

 *Family, who love me regardless.

 *The lives I’ve been in the right place at the right time to save.